 Our Work

 TBF’s investments in the last decade have spanned jobs, housing, entrepreneurship and the arts.
-Our Advancing Community Wealth pathway builds on these initiatives through these priorities:
+Our Community Wealth pathway builds on these initiatives through these priorities:

 • Growing opportunities for residents, entrepreneurs, artists, culture makers and workers—all of whom make our communities thrive and livable